 Tonmoy was living the life of a typical 6-year-old boy—climbing trees and running around.
 One day, while running

-through the house, he bumped into the stove and knocked over a pot full of
+through his house in Dhaka, Bangladesh, he accidentally bumped into the stove and knocked a pot of

 boiling water onto himself, severely burning his chest and arms.

 His family rushed him to their local hospital, and doctors there feared he would not survive.
 He did live through the ordeal and the painful treatment that followed, but because it wasn't sufficient for the severity of his burn injuries, extensive scarring caused the skin on the wounded areas to contract and tighten.

 Burn scar contractures developed between his chest and arms, preventing him from being able to do his exercises at school or climb trees like he used to.
 As a result, he became ostracized from his friends and schoolmates, picking up art as a way to alleviate his boredom.

 Luckily, a few years later Tonmoy and his family learned about ReSurge and the surgical care we could provide to correct the disability he had developed as a result of his burns.
 In 2007, we provided his first surgery and have continued to follow up with him and provide treatment as he has grown into a young man.